Ayodelearog/JavaScript/README.md

-This repo contains practice files I create in my journey to conquering JavaScript.
+This repo contains practice files I create on my journey to conquering JavaScript.